U.S. flag

 • The anticipated timeline for the project

-On Thursday, June 8, from 4:30 p.m. to 6:30 p.m., the City of Cambridge will hold an open house for the Main Street Safety Improvement Project at the plaza at the intersection of Main Street and Bishop Allen Drive.
+On Tuesday, June 6, from 4:30 p.m. to 6:30 p.m., the City of Cambridge will held an open house for the Main Street Safety Improvement Project at the Pisani Center at 131 Washington St.

-The open house will provide an opportunity for the community to drop by in-person to talk to city staff, ask questions, and provide feedback.
-Information presented at the open house will be similar to what was presented at the May 31 virtual community meeting for the project.
+The open house provided an opportunity for the community to drop by in-person to talk to city staff, ask questions, and provide feedback.
+Information presented at the open house was similar to what was presented at the May 31 virtual community meeting for the project.

 • Design alternatives based on community feedback